priitserk/spring-boot-kafka-redis-docker/README.md

     Spring Boot & Swagger
 * APISs by OpenAPI 3.0 standard
 * all configuration externalized, both logback and application.properties for microservices.
-* No sout as specified in the assignment - logging to console done through logback configuration
 * Developed and tested on Windows using
 -- OpenJDK Runtime Environment AdoptOpenJDK (build 11.0.3+7)
 -- Apache Maven 3.6.2